qadahtm/lpsteda/README.md

 ### Twitter API configuration

-To make the live twitter streaming work, you need to create a file called `twitter.conf` with following content having the approiate values for your Twitter's API credentials.
+By default, the integration with Twitter's streaming API is disabled.
+To make the live twitter streaming work, you need to modify the configuration file called `twitter.conf` with correct values from your Twitter's API credentials.
 This config file should be placed in the same direcotry of the project.

 ```
 twitter.api {
+	enabled = true, // enables Twitter's API intergration
 	consumerKey = "your consumer key here",
 	consumerSecret= "your consumer secret here",
 	token = "your access token here",